IT Project Backlog Out of Control? Get More Done with Less Effort

 The report, following a survey of 1,000 IT decision makers and business execs at major companies, will come as no surprise to you if you work in IT.
 IT complexity was already growing when, in 2020, companies were forced to make major changes to systems, delivery methods and even the way employees work and interact because of the pandemic.
 As teams tried to use their IT systems to manage those changes it became clear to many, what IT infrastructure managers already knew, that those systems were unable to deliver the agility that was so badly needed at that time.

-With new requests hitting you from multiple directions and departments, the issue isn’t just how to coordinate and prioritize them but how to successfully run those new projects alongside your existing IT programs such as endpoint operations And now you are tasked with delivering those programs to a high proportion of remote workers – which only adds to your workload.
+With new requests hitting you from multiple directions and departments, the issue isn’t just how to coordinate and prioritize them but how to successfully run those new projects alongside your existing IT programs such as Windows servicing, and asset lifecycle management.
+And now you are tasked with delivering those programs to a high proportion of remote workers – which only adds to your workload.

 One of the biggest challenges when it comes to accelerating IT programs is being able to get a clear view across your environment.
 Knowing what assets you are supporting, who is using them, what they are accessing, where everything is and how all your IT components interact with or depend on each other are key questions to ask.